willvieira/ms_forest-suitable-probability/manuscript/manuscript.md

 ![Suitable probability for the 31 forest species in their distribution from the cold to the hot border of the mean annual temperature gradient.
 Note that we omitted the parameter uncertainty of each species in this figure to avoid overlap and increase clarity.](https://willvieira.github.io/book_forest-demography-IPM/extinction_risk_files/figure-html/fig-sp_comp_vs_nocomp2-1.png){#fig:sp_comp_vs_nocomp2 width=100%}

+While the negative effect of climate on suitable probability is evident, distinguishing the individual effects of competition remains challenging.
+Hence, we further assessed the impact of competition on reducing suitable probability by subtracting the suitable probability under heterospecific competition from the suitable probability with no competition (Figure S1).
+Even when isolating the effect of climate, the negative impact of heterospecific competition on suitable probability increases toward the border of the hot range.

+### Suitable probability change from center to border

-For each species, we estimated the difference in suitable probability between the border and center (for climate) and between heterospecific and non-competition (Figure S1).
+For each species, we estimated the difference in suitable probability between the border and center (for climate) and between heterospecific and non-competition (Figure S2).
 We further estimated the relative effect of climate and competition on changing suitable probability from the center to the border of the species distribution (Figure @fig:diff_sp_hist).
 Specifically, we quantified the distinct contributions of temperature and competition to changes in suitable probability.
 Positive values of the relative difference signify an increase in suitable probability from the center towards the border, negative values indicate a decrease, and zero implies no net change.